erkanfatma/MachineLearning/SimpleLinearRegression/README.md

 with the above formula, y is a dependent variable, and x is an independent variable. x can be anything. a is a coefficient.

-To find a best formula for the model.
+To find a best formula for the model and minimize the error rate.